oliverkwebb/oliverkwebb.github.io/content/articles/gnulist.md

 ## 7. The FSF fractured the Open Source world for no good reason

 Nothing is _wrong_ with the GPLv2, there aren't any loopholes in it.
-And most of the people I see using it (including myself for a while) just used it because "The number is bigger therefore it must be even more free than last time" and/or they want compatibility with other GPLv3 code.
+And most of the people I see using the GPLv3 (including myself for a while) just used it because "The number is bigger therefore it must be even more free than last time" and/or they want compatibility with other GPLv3 code.

 If you ask someone to explain the general tenants of the GPLv2 and GPLv3, 90% of the time they come up